xairy/raw-gadget/README.md

 Raw Gadget
 ==========

-__Note__: most likely you need GadgetFS, not Raw Gadget.
+__Note__: Raw Gadget is a debugging feature and it should not be used in production.
+Use GadgetFS instead.
 See the differences [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst).

 [USB Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a low-level interface for the Linux USB Gadget subsystem.
 It can be used to emulate physical USB devices with [special hardware](/README.md#usb-device-controllers), or virtual ones (for the kernel it's running on) with [Dummy HCD/UDC](/dummy_hcd).